lo-maxwell/react-virtual-garden/blog.md

   * Moved selectedItem and owner to a provider/context, allowing easier access from internal components
   * SelectedItem now sets to null if you click an already selected item
   * Added tooltips for empty plots when a blueprint or seed is selected
+  * Added dropdowns for filtering inventories by subtype and category
+  * Refactored store and inventory for code reuse
+  * Fixed issue with inventory not updating when garden is interacted with
+    * Added inventoryForceRefreshKey as a hack to the inventoryProvider, used to refresh the item list manually

 TODO:
+Filter inventory - sort inventory by alphabet, price, category

 Add selected indicator and/or make plots show what is going to be planted/placed